 The pots are intended for everyday use.
 The glazes are lead-free, the ware microwave and dishwasher-safe.
 Pots used for baking must be treated like pyrex, no sudden thermal shock (such as refrigerator to oven) can be tolerated.
 The stoneware clay is fired to cone 10, bonding glaze and clay to minimize breakage and chipping at the edge.
 It WILL break if you drop it.
 Much of our work is commissioned for use in local inns, restaurants, wineries and homes.
 It’s beneficial to come to the studio to discuss special orders.
 That way the full range of possibilities can be explored employing actual pieces and various combinations.

-Open daily 9-5 Monday through Saturday, closed on all major holidays.
+Open daily 9-5 Monday through Saturday, closed on all major holidays and pandemics.